dalibo/pitrery/INSTALL.md

 `archive_command` parameter in `postgresql.conf`.
 PostgreSQL only checks the return code of the command to know whether it worked or not.

-pitrery provides the `archive_xlog` script to copy and possibly compress WAL segments either on the local machine or on a remote server reachable using an SSH connection.
+pitrery provides the `archive_wal` script to copy and possibly compress WAL segments either on the local machine or on a remote server reachable using an SSH connection.
 It is not mandatory to use it, any script can be used: the only requirement is to provide a mean for the restore action to get archived segments.

-The `archive_xlog` script uses the configuration file named `pitrery.conf`, which sets up defaults.
+The `archive_wal` script uses the configuration file named `pitrery.conf`, which sets up defaults.
 By default, its location is `/usr/local/etc/pitrery/pitrery.conf`, which can be overridden on the command line with `-C` option.
 The following parameters can be